leihuang23/leihuang.me-source/content/posts/ai-has-no-understanding.md

 Claude confidently gave a non-solution.
 It didn't work, of course.
 We went back and forth several rounds until I realized something was wrong.

+{{<user>}}
+It still doesn't work.
+I think you are trying in the wrong direction.
+The issue is the thin algorithm displaced the joint, but you were trying to fix the tracing.
+{{</user>}}

+{{<assistant name="Claude 3.7">}}
+I understand the problem now - you're absolutely right.
+The issue is with the thinning algorithm, not the path tracing.
+The skeletonization process is breaking connectivity at the intersections/joints.
+Let me fix the actual problem:

+...

+Blah blah
+{{</assistant>}}

+Broken code, again.

 Suddenly, I had a Eureka moment and felt smart:

 {{<user>}}